zacario-li/OneClassSVM/readme.md

 python >=3.6
 keras
 tensorflow >=2.0
+torch >=2.0
 scipy
 sklearn
 opencv
 numpy
 tqdm
 ## brief
-I use tensorflow as backend to implement an image one class svm classifier
+I use tensorflow/pytorch as backend to implement an image one class svm classifier
 I use ResNet50 as the feature extractor
 ## How to use
 put your images into 'data/train' for training